 Living Outside the Center of Rome

 A similarly priced neighborhood can be found on the opposite side of Janiculum Hill from Monteverde, directly behind the Vatican.
-It takes its name from the avenue that runs through it, Gregorio VII, but it’s also known as Pio XI after the square where the street ends up.
-(Streets and squares around here are often named after popes.)
+It takes its name from the avenue that runs through it, Gregorio VII, but it’s also known as Pio XI after the square where the street terminates.
+(Streets and squares around here are often named for popes.)
 This is a modern and comfortable neighborhood, but relatively short on charm.

 Another middle-of-the-road option is Testaccio, just south and across the river from Trastevere.
 The general area is also known as Ostiense.
 This is the old butchers’ district, which today holds meat markets of a different kind: discos and singles bars.
 There are also some excellent restaurants in the area, serving true Roman specialties.
 Plan on about €17 per square meter.

 Farther south down Via Ostiense, you’ll reach EUR, Mussolini’s ambitious, sprawling exposition center.
 The architecture is Fascist, naturally, and the apartments surrounding it house mostly middle-class couples and families.
 For the same €1,500 that you could spend for a one-bedroom apartment downtown, you could find a three-bedroom, two-bath apartment, maybe even with a garage, in EUR.
 The price is right, but the commute can be tedious.